Language

 Machine-readable zone on a passport

-The MRZ is a mandatory element of any identity document
+The MRZ is a mandatory element of any identity document.

 The International Civil Aviation Organization (ICAO) was behind the invention of the machine-readable zone.
-Countries started issuing travel documents—passports first—with this code back in the 1980s.
+Countries started issuing travel documents — passports first — with this code back in the 1980s.
 As of 24 November 2015, non-machine readable passports are considered expired.
 That means passengers with such travel documents can't visit any of the 193 ICAO Member States.

-To implement a single standard for all documents, the ICAO also developed Doc 9303 Machine Readable Travel Documents (MRTDs) with requirements on what data ID documents issued in different countries should include.
-The document defines MRZ parameters, among other things, including the size of the code's effective reading zone, type font, character size, width spacing, and constant stroke width between characters.
+To implement a single standard for all documents, ICAO also developed Doc 9303 Machine Readable Travel Documents (MRTDs) with requirements on what data ID documents issued in different countries should include.
+The document defines MRZ parameters, including the size of the code's effective reading zone, type font, character size, width spacing, and constant stroke width between characters.
 Compliance with all these requirements makes MRZ codes easily machine-readable.

 According to Doc 9303, MRZs may contain the following information:

-• document number
+• Document number

-• expiration date
+• Expiration date

-• holder name
+• Holder name

-• gender
+• Gender

-• date of birth
+• Date of birth

-• nationality.
+• Nationality

 Let’s take a closer look at the data encoded in an MRZ with a Finnish passport as an example.